The Wiggle: The route

 The Wiggle follows Duboce Avenue westbound, Steiner Street northbound, Waller Street westbound, Pierce Street northbound, Haight Street westbound, Scott Street northbound, and Fell Street westbound.
 The route makes a turn toward the north or west each time continuing along the forward direction would present a steeper course than turning.
 Thus, starting at Market Street, this path avoids all steep areas and creates a route to the bike path in the Panhandle of Golden Gate Park, leading to the main routes through the Park itself.
 Similar "wiggles" can be found using this method for reading the geography in other hill areas.

 Signage

 San Francisco Bike Route 30 follows The Wiggle, with signs from Duboce Avenue westbound (at Market Street or Church Street).
 In some places, the signs also read "The Wiggle."
 In 2011, sharrows were painted on top of green pavement marking the route, making navigation easier for cyclists and alerting drivers to the presence of cyclists.

+Protests and activism

+In 2015, the Wiggle was the site of a "stop-in" protest in response to a police crackdown on bicycles rolling stop signs.
+Hundreds of cyclists maliciously complied with the law by taking turns coming to complete, foot-down stops at every stop sign along the Wiggle, which severely backed up traffic.
+Protesters called for San Francisco to legalize the practice of bicycles treating stop signs as yield signs.
+A protest organizer, Morgan Fitzgibbons, said, "The thing you say you want — every cyclist to stop at every stop sign — you really don't want that."
+The "stop-in" protest, along with 100 cyclist comments at a public meeting, brought a halt to the police crackdown at the time, but was unsuccessful in permanently changing city policy after a proposed City ordinance by Supervisor John Avalos to legalize bicyclists treating stop signs as yield signs was vetoed by Mayor Ed Lee.

+Twice a year, the Steiner Street segment of The Wiggle closes to cars for Wiggle Fest, a four hour neighborhood street fair that doubles as a demonstration of what The Wiggle could be if cars were excluded.
+In April 2024, shortly after a Wiggle Fest, street activist group Safe Street Rebel installed official-looking signs saying "The Wiggle / Yield to Peds & Bikes" on two blocks of Steiner Street.
+Two days later the signs were removed by the city.
+In April 2025, planters, bicycle racks, and striping, added near a crosswalk by neighbors and advocates to promote safe pedestrian crossing, were again quickly removed.